AwesomeAru/Visual_N170_Preprocessing/README.md

 The ERP Core dataset tested 40 participants (25 female, 15 male) however, a subset of 30 participants (1:30) were taken from the original 40 participant source in ERP Core due to hardware restrictions.
 ### EEG Recording
 Recordings in the original ERP Core experiment were taken from 30 scalp electrodes placed according to the International 10/20 System (FP1, F3, F7, FC3, C3, C5, P3, P7, P9, PO7, PO3, O1, Oz, Pz, CPz, FP2, Fz, F4, F8, FC4, FCz, Cz, C4, C6, P4, P8, P10, PO8, PO4, O2).
 All signals were low-pass filtered using a fifth order sinc filter with a half-power cutoff at 204.8 Hz and then digitized at 1024 Hz with 24 bits of resolution.
+### Amplitude and Latency Measures
+To measure amplitude and latency of parent / difference waves, the following measures were calculated
+- 50% area latency
+- Onset latency
+- Peak latency
+- Mean amplitude
+- Peak amplitude

 ## Procedure -
 ![Flowchart](./ERP.drawio.png)